-Turns out having a family pet can benefit kids before they are even born (says new study)
+Turns out having a family pet can benefit kids before they're even born

 Pet parents, rejoice!